erciitb/tss-controls-theory/Week3.md

 The following topics will be covered-

 *	Introduction to MATLAB
-  1. creating matrices and functions <br>
+  1. creating matrices and functions
-  2.	solving ODEs <br>
+  2.	solving ODEs
-  3.	plotting graphs <br>
+  3.	plotting graphs
   4.	creating graphics

 * Introduction to Simulink
-  *	Some fundamental mathematical blocks <br>
+  1.Some fundamental mathematical blocks
-  *	Modelling systems with block diagrams
+  2.Modelling systems with block diagrams

 *	Analysing a physical system using the concepts of Control Theory
-  * Make a beautiful simulation of the system using MATLAB graphics <br>
+  1. Make a beautiful simulation of the system using MATLAB graphics
-  * Create a block diagram of the physical system in Simulink and look at its behaviour
+  2. Create a block diagram of the physical system in Simulink and look at its behaviour